-The best solution is generally to place your WWW server on a machine outside the perimeter.
+The best solution is generally to place your WWW server on a separate machine outside the perimeter.
 Follow good host-oriented security practices for this machine:

 - turn off all other services

-- · create the minimum number of user accounts
+- create the minimum number of user accounts

 - use strong authentication

-- patch your operating system and applications
+- patch your operating system and applications with the latest patches, especially security patches

 - use checksums to watch for file changes

 - back up frequently.

 You can also use the Info Server included with the Gauntlet firewall as a WWW server on the firewall itself.
 See Chapter 10 for more information.
+Chapter 7